Five Dollar Wrench

 "Uhm, sure.
 I guess so.
 What time are you done with work?
 I could meet you here.
 Maybe there's someplace nearby to grab a drink?"

 "Fuck it.
-There's nobody else here.
-I'll close up shop.
+There's only one other customer here.
+I'll kick 'em out and close up shop.
 Let's go now."

 "You are nothing if not the master of discretion, Reg."